gchrupala/supervision/msc.rst

 - Two working days before each meeting you should submit a report on your progress, or in the later stages, a section of your thesis which is ready for review (in PDF format).
-- You will get feedback for each chapter once, and another time for the draft of the full thesis.
-Make sure you only send in work which is reasonably complete and proofread.
-- Roughly half-way through you’ll prepare a full project proposal on the basis of which your supervisor and second reader will decide whether you may proceed with your thesis work (go-nogo).

 - Remember that the thesis is meant to be your own work.
 Specifically:

+    - There are no multiple rounds of detailed feedback.
+You will get high- level feedback for the draft of the full thesis.
+      Make sure you only send in work which is reasonably complete and proofread.
     - Be very careful about following rules about properly referencing and attributing material.
 Plagiarism is a serious offense.
     - If collaborating, indicate clearly which work was done by someone else.